• Community responses to climate change

 Community responses to climate change

-This special series focuses on responses to climate change taking place in, and / or led by, non-traditional ‘research’ communities.
-It will provide a platform to record and disseminate the insights from many community-level and community-led research projects that are currently poorly visible (or completely invisible) to many researchers and practitioners.
+This thematic collection focuses on responses to climate change taking place in, and / or led by, non-traditional ‘research’ communities.
+It aims to provide a platform to record and disseminate the insights from many community-level and community-led research projects that are currently poorly visible (or completely invisible) to many researchers and practitioners.

 We suspect that some of the most grounded, creative, innovative and transformative work on preparing for and responding to climate change impacts is and will be coming from communities around the world who are themselves foreseeing or currently grappling with the impacts of climate change.
 Communities of all kinds hold and constantly evolve important knowledge, skills and insights highly relevant to addressing climate change.

-This special series will provide a platform to record and disseminate the insights from many community-scale and community-led research projects that are currently poorly visible to researchers and practitioners.
+This collection aims to provide a platform to record and disseminate the insights from many community-scale and community-led research projects that are currently poorly visible to researchers and practitioners.

-For further detailed overview of the series aims and scope, please read the Editorial article, listed below.
+For a further detailed overview of the collection please read the Editorial article, available open access here.

 Series Editors

-Prof Sarah Bell, City of Melbourne Chair in Urban Resilience and Innovation, Melbourne Sustainable Society Institute, University of Melbourne, Australia
+Sarah Bell, Melbourne Sustainable Society Institute, The University of Melbourne, Australia.

 Editorial